ThbltLmr/yt-term/ARTICLE.md

 ```

 ## Handling parallel encoding and display
-Since we are setting out to stream YouTube videos, we are going to want to play the video as we download it.
-This is how we can get a simple download -> encode -> display flow going:
+Since we are setting out to *stream* YouTube videos, we don't want to download a video, then encode all its frames to graphics escape codes, and then display it.
+We want to do this in parallel, which means we are going to need some multi-threading.
+This is how we can get a simple download -> encode -> display flow:
 - We build two queues: a 'RGB frames queue' to store the raw RGB frames before we've encoded them to follow the graphics protocol, and a 'escape codes queue' to store the graphics escape codes ready to be sent to `STDOUT`;
 - One thread downloads data from YouTube, converts it to RGB format, and stores it in the RGB frames queue;
 - A second thread pops frames from the RGB frames queue, converts it to the graphics escape code to display, and stores it in the escape codes queue;